-From amidst my set of interviewees the strongest opposition to the idea of decriminalisation came from Pakistanis.
-Some of these arguments are presented in the preceding part 3.
-In the course of my interviews I found the interviewees shifted their positions sometimes.
-This shifting was not a measure of their inconsistency.
-Rather it showed their self-reflection and reasoning.
-As I found in the case of Summer, who initially rejected decriminalisation, as the interview progressed she was more open to the idea.
+Within my set of interviewees the strongest opposition to the idea of decriminalisation came from Pakistanis.
+Some of these arguments are presented in Part 3.
+During the interviews I found the interviewees sometimes shifted their stance.
+This was not a measure of their inconsistency, rather, it demonstrated their self-reflection and reasoning.
+Summer for example, initially rejected decriminalisation but became more open to the idea as the interview progressed.
 She said: